Optimum Health Resource Laboratories

 Step # 8:

-All that is now left to do is to have the US Postal Service delivery your specimen to our office for analysis.
-Once your specimen has been processed, the results will be shipped directly to you along with your Optimum Health Resource Guidebook.
-Additionally, anyone whose specimen is screened through our facility for IgG-mediated food allergy (food intolerance) is provided 12 months of complimentary telephone and the Internet support at no additional cost!
+All that is now left to do is to have the US Postal Service deliver your specimen.
+Once your specimen has been processed, the results will be sent directly to you along with your Optimum Health Resource Guidebook.

-info@optimumhealthresource.com www.optimumhealthresource.com
+info@bettercontrolofhealth.com